learn-co-curriculum/react-hooks-react-router-code-along/README.md

 If you open up `src/index.js`, you will see that we are currently rendering our `Home` component, which will serve as the homepage of our application. `Home` is rendering a list of user cards displaying existing site users.
-The data for users is being imported from our `data.js` file into `Home`.

 ```jsx
 // index.js